bergel/GeneticProgramming/README.md

 grammar addLeafRule: #Number withValues: (-30 to: 30).
 ```

-An AST can be generated using:
+A meta-tree can be generated using:
 ```Smalltalk
 grammar expandFrom: #E
 ```

+An ast (therefore directly evaluable) can be generated using:

 ## Adding a configuration